 Change up the ice cream: try coffee flavored ice cream for an extra intense coffee flavor.
 You could also use a chocolate chip ice cream!

-Coffee Milkshake Recipe FAQs
+Coffee Milkshake FAQ

 Can I make my coffee milkshake ahead of time?
 Homemade milkshakes are best enjoyed straight from the blender.
 Plan to make your coffee milkshakes when you want to enjoy them.